CodingCrisis/guides/software_development_best_practices.md

-# Software Development Best Practices by Coding Crisis
+# Software Development Best Practices by @CodingCrisis

 ## Goal
 Ensure unified and successful completion of software component construction by providing a shared understanding of best practices